UCLM-LoUISE/PRJ2019-2gether-DigitalTwins-DomainDrivenDesign/README.md

 ## Domain-Driven Design (DDD)

-This project has been developed following the principles of **Domain-Driven Design (DDD)**, following the guidelines presented at:
+This project has been developed using the principles of **Domain-Driven Design (DDD)**, following the guidelines presented at:

 Macías, A., Navarro, E., Cuesta, C. E., & Zdun, U. (2023, March).
 [Architecting digital twins using a domain-driven design-based approach](http://dx.doi.org/10.1109/ICSA56044.2023.00022).
 In 2023 IEEE 20th International Conference on Software Architecture (**ICSA 2023**) (pp. 153-163).
 IEEE.